SuessLabs/Lite.StateMachine/src-firmware/readme.md

   * OnEnter - Initial entry of the state
   * OnHandle - Resting (idle) place for state.
   * OnExit - (Optional) Thrown during transitioning.
 Used for housekeeping or exiting activity.
-  * OnTimeout - (Optional) Thrown when the state is auto-transitioning due to timout exceeded
+  * OnTimeout - (Optional) Thrown when the state is auto-transitioning due to timeout exceeded

 ### Future Features